ccamacho1966/BlueCatPoSh/README.md

 Set-BlueCatView -Name 'Developers'
 ```

-This will update the default $BlueCatSession object with the name and entity ID of your chosen View.
+This will update the default $BlueCatSession object with your chosen View.
 To set the View by name you must set the default Configuration first.

 > [!IMPORTANT]
 > Names of Configurations and Views are case-sensitive.